 Students are immersed in reading, writing, listening and speaking activities through thematic book studies, writing workshop, morning meeting, arts and crafts, cooking, storytime, and creative dramatics.
 Children learn to recognize letters, to associate them with their sounds, and to build sight vocabulary.
 Students are introduced to the reading strategies that they will use as their reading skills develop; some students will become beginning readers during their Kindergarten year.
 Students explore the writing process by creating captions, labels, stories, lists, and journal entries.
 Children at all skill levels are encouraged to use written and oral language for creative expression and to become “authors.”

 Through multiple math activities, morning meeting, charts and graphs, math games, estimating, and cooking, students explore and begin to understand math as a dynamic process that follows a logical pattern.
-Activities focus on patterns, sorting, number sense, estimating, and graphing.
+Activities focus on patterns, sorting, number sense, estimating, tallying, and graphing.
 The math program incorporates problem solving, reasoning, communication, and making connections in mathematics.

 Drama is a natural extension of the way Kindergarten students explore their world.
 Students are engaged in formal drama activities including improvisation, sensory games, and collaborative play.
 Drama is employed in the library to further explore a story they have read.
 Drama is seen in the classroom, in the dramatic play area and to support the units.
 The students prepare and perform a small informal presentation of their work for their teachers and partners.